 There was a new kid on the block this year.
 Channel 4 had begun broadcasting just the previous month, the first new UK television network for nearly two decades.
 In keeping with its twin policies of giving airspace to independent producers and serving the interests of neglected audience segments, the channel’s debut Christmas schedule kicked off with a recent film from a newly-formed entity, the Children’s Film Unit.
 Captain Stirrick (1982) was made largely by and for young people, and inaugurated a series of such productions showcased each Christmas over the next few years.
 Later in the day Channel 4 offered carefully selected classic revivals: Buster Keaton in The Navigator (1924), Vivien Leigh and Claude Rains in Shaw’s Caesar and Cleopatra (1945) and Laurence Olivier’s Richard III (1955).
 All had been seen infrequently on British television and not for some years.

 Over on the established channels, ITV offered another unreleased recent picture, Enid Blyton’s The Island of Adventure (1982), followed by two more Disney features: The Parent Trap (1961) and The Black Hole.
-The latter was dropped in the Southern ITV region in favour of a comedy thriller, The In-Laws (1979), which the station’s controller considered a better bet for ratings – the first time a network scheduling consensus had been broken since 1973.
+The latter was dropped in the TSW ITV region in favour of a comedy thriller, The In-Laws (1979), which the station’s controller considered a better bet for ratings – the first time a network scheduling consensus on Christmas Day had been broken since 1973.
 BBC1’s daytime schedule had two undistinguished family films, Mister Quilp (1975) and International Velvet (1978), followed in the evening by the all-star Agatha Christie mystery Death on the Nile.
 It had little competition except for the rival channels’ films, Morecambe and Wise’s annual show having been moved by ITV to Boxing Night.
 BBC2 went back to Billy Wilder for its late-night offering, the director’s artistic swansong (though not quite his final farewell), Fedora.

 1983: Treasure Island (1950) BBC1, 3.50pm / Monsieur Hulot’s Holiday (1951) Channel 4, 4.25pm / The King of Comedy (1982) Channel 4, 8.25pm